Tell us that grass needs cutting on public land

 In fulfilling our responsibilities as a highway authority, we are required to keep verges safe and unobstructed and this is particularly important at road junctions where clear visibility for motorists and pedestrians is necessary.
 We aim to cut urban grass areas 6 times per year between March and September.

-In rural areas, we aim to cut 3 times per year in April, June and September.
+In rural areas, we aim to cut 3 times per year.
 A number of grass verges have been designated as roadside nature reserves (link opens in new window) as they contain rare or endangered species of flora / fauna.
 Here, the grass cutting regime is tailored to suit.

 Please note: Grass cutting schedules are generally weather dependent and can change on weather, ground conditions and on the rate of grass growth.